David-Mawer/LINQ2DB-MVC-Core-5/README.md

-# This is a .Net Core 6.0 Template for Linq2Db
+# This is a .Net 6.0 Template for Linq2Db

-This is the basic MVC template for **.Net Core 6.0** with a few tweaks: -
+This is the basic MVC template for **.Net 6.0** with a few tweaks: -

  - The ORM tool is **Linq2DB**
  - The Identity UI is **fully scaffolded**.